 Many of us need fillings at some point in our lives.
 No matter how well you brush your teeth or floss, there may be times when you have to deal with cavities at some point in your life.
 Factors like the foods you eat, the types of bacteria in your mouth, and your genetics, among others, all contribute to your risk of tooth decay.

-If you get a cavity and require a filling, we offer natural looking tooth-colored white fillings made from durable composite material to restore areas of your tooth affected by decay.
-For those who are more sensitive to chemicals, we offer BPA-free and fluoride-free options as well.
+If you get a cavity and require a dental filling, we offer natural looking tooth-colored white fillings made from durable composite material to restore areas of your tooth affected by decay.
+For those who are more sensitive to chemicals, we offer BPA-free and fluoride-free options.

 We use durable composite material

 Comfortable & personalized dental care

 Tooth filling (also known as “dental fillings”) is a dental procedure used to repair and strengthen teeth with a cavity.
 If a filling is required, we will first remove any tooth decay, clean the entire affected area, and insert composite filling material.
 The quality filling material that we use is designed to strengthen the tooth structure, allowing for the proper function of chewing.
 In the event if a tooth cannot be saved, we may recommend the following treatment with an onlay, inlay, crown, or in the extreme case, tooth extraction.

 If you want the durability and strength of a silver filling called amalgam filling but prefer something more invisible, composite resin fillings are an excellent alternative.
 Tooth-colored-restorations are a straightforward way to match your natural enamel color, unlike silver fillings which can darken over time.
 With tooth colored fillings, additional benefits include.